ToniWonKanobi/theoveranalyzed.net/posts/2015/2/6/one-year-later.md

 @@ Title=One Year Later
 @@ Date=2015-02-06 18:00
 @@ Description=Although I haven't been posting regularly for the past year, it feels good to have garnered a small following.
 Thanks to all of you who read this site.
-@@ Tags=meta, Anthony, blogging
+@@ Tags=meta, Anthony, blogging, TheOverAnalyzed

-#First, Thanks.
+# First, Thanks.

-I started this site [around a year ago](http://www.theoveranalyzed.net/2014/2/2/first-post-ever) as an outlet to both collect and share my thoughts on technology and the ensuing pop culture.
+I started this site [around a year ago](@@SiteRoot@@/2014/2/2/first-post-ever) as an outlet to both collect and share my thoughts on technology and the ensuing pop culture.
 Because it is an anniversary of sorts, I wanted to share some of the statistics available to me:

 * As of today, there are **251** unique subscribers via RSS
 * In this week alone (the week isn't even over yet), **335** different humans decided to engage with my site, for a total of ...